sulu/sulu/UPGRADE.md

 ## dev-master

+### Deprecated service `sulu_location.geolocator.guzzle.client` and parameter `sulu_location.guzzle.client.class`

+Because `NominatimGeolocator` and `GoogleGeolocator` now use the symfony http client the `sulu_location.geolocator.guzzle.client` is now deprecated as is the parameter `sulu_location.guzzle.client.class`.

 ### The constructor of the `NominatimGeolocator` and `GoogleGeolocator` requires a `Symfony\Contracts\HttpClient\HttpClientInterface` for the `$client` argument

 Constructing `NominatimGeolocator` and `GoogleGeolocator` with the previous `GuzzleHttp\ClientInterface` is deprecated.